AndrewPMurray/AdventureNote/README.md

 To launch the application:
   - In both backend and frontend folders, run npm install to install dependencies
   - In the backend folder, use the .env.example to set up your .env file (Make sure to generate a secure JWT token and use a secure password for your database)
-  - run psql as an admin user and create the db user using the following command:
+  - run psql as an admin user and create the db user using the following command (run from backend folder in terminal):
     - CREATE USER adventurenote_app WITH PASSWORD [password] CREATEDB;
   - run the following commands in terminal to create, migrate, and seed the database:
     - npx dotenv sequelize db:create